simon387/structural-patterns-presentation/PITCHME.md

 definione della **GoF**:

-> "Provide a surrogate or placeholder for another object o control access on it"
+> "Provide a surrogate or placeholder for another object to control access on it"

 @fa[arrow-down]